Australian scientists discover bigger species of deadly funnel web spiders

-The new funnel-web species has earned the nickname "Big Boy" and was first discovered in the early 2000s near Newcastle, 170 km (105 miles) north of Sydney, by Kane Christensen, a spider enthusiast and former head of spiders at the Australian Reptile Park.
+The new funnel-web species has earned the nickname "Big Boy" and was first discovered in the early 2000s near Newcastle, 170km north of Sydney, by Kane Christensen, a spider enthusiast and former head of spiders at the Australian Reptile Park.

 "This particular spider is a lot larger, its venom glands are a lot larger and its fangs are a lot longer," he said.

-Scientists have named the 9-centimetre (3.54 inches) long species as Atrax christenseni, after Christensen's contributions to the research.
-The more common Sydney funnel-webs can grow up to 5 cm.
+Scientists have named the 9cm long species as Atrax christenseni, after Christensen's contributions to the research.
+The more common Sydney funnel-webs can grow up to 5cm.

-The nocturnal black arachnids are usually spotted within around 150 km (93 miles) of Sydney, Australia's largest city, and are mostly active between November and April.
+The nocturnal black arachnids are usually spotted within around 150km of Sydney, Australia's largest city, and are mostly active between November and April.

 Only the male Sydney funnel-web, which carries a much stronger venom, is responsible for human deaths.
 A total of 13 deaths have been recorded though no human fatalities have occurred since the development of antivenom in the 1980s, according to the Australian Museum.